James Mansergh: Biography

 He became the elected chairman of the Engineering Standards Committee, when it was formed in 1901 from a combination of organizations, which later became the British Standards Institution.
 He served as High Sheriff of Radnorshire for 1901.

 He was elected a Fellow of the Royal Society in 1901.
 His candidature citation read:

 President of the Institution of Civil Engineers.
 Author of 'Lectures on Water Supply, Prospecting for Water, Prospecting and Boring' delivered at the School of Military Engineering, Chatham, also of 'The Supply of Water to Towns,' and other works.
 The designer of the waterworks and sewerage of Lancaster, Lincoln, Stockton, Middlesbrough, Rotherham, Southport, Burton-on-Trent, Melbourne (Australia), Birmingham, and many other towns.
-These designs include some of the largest schemes of water supply, sewerage or sewage disposal for Halifax, Herford, St Helens, Darlington, Whitby, the Potteries, Derby, Southampton, Durham, Shrewsbury, Malvern, Cambridge, Edinburgh, Plymouth, York, Antigua, Philadelphia (US), and other places.
+These designs include some of the largest schemes of water supply, sewerage or sewage disposal for Halifax, Hereford, St Helens, Darlington, Whitby, the Potteries, Derby, Southampton, Durham, Shrewsbury, Malvern, Cambridge, Edinburgh, Plymouth, York, Antigua, Philadelphia (US), and other places.
 Was a member of the Royal Commission on Metropolitan Water Supply.
 Eminent as a hydraulic engineer.

 In March 1903 he received the honorary freedom of his native town of Lancaster.

-He died at 51 Fitzjohn's Avenue, Hampstead, London and was buried in Hampstead Cemetery.
+He died at 51 Fitzjohns Avenue, Hampstead, London, and was buried in Hampstead Cemetery.